Westinghouse Model H-181 Television (1949)

 I bought this set at a sale to benefit a local charity.
 I could tell from their photos that it's actually a Philco model 48-1001, repackaged and sold by Westinghouse.
 This flyer from TV History shows the H-181 along with other 1948-1949 Westinghouse models.

 Our first photo shows the cabinet with doors closed.
-It's weathered and scratched, but should look great after refinishing.
+It is weathered and scratched but it should look great after refinishing.
 Notice the matched veneer on the doors.
 The decorative trim is fret-sawed and glued around the door's edge.
 A decorative cross rail and fretwork corner braces add interest to the base.

 Next, the console with doors open.
 All of the original knobs are present, although I had removed them when this shot was taken.
 The inside shows the cabinet's original color, a medium, slightly reddish mahogany.